siddhesh21/Project-COVID19-Tracker/README.md

+# 2021 Real-Time stats, working on an update for Vaccination Doses and the type used in major countries.

-# DEPLOYED so you can CHECKOUT
+## DEPLOYED so you can CHECKOUT

 https://project-covid19-ecfbe.web.app